IBMIntegration/techjam/src/pages/MQ-Labs/2023_Lab4/index.md

 ---
 [Return to main lab page](../../MQ-Labs/Overview/)

-## Connect an external client to MQ running on OCP

-Connecting an MQ client running outside of the kubernetes cluster to a queue manager runnin on Openshift requires additional configuration.
+## Configure and deploy an MQ Uniform cluster in CloudPak for Integration.

-In this lab you will connect an MQ client running on your laptop to the Native MQ queue managers you configured on Lab 1.
+In this lab you will deploy an MQ Uniform Cluster in CP4I.
+The MQ Operator is not "uniform cluster aware" but you can easily configure a uniform cluster by providing INI and MQSC files to new queue managers deployed by the operator.

 * #NOTE: PRE-REQUISITE
   Make sure that you have an MQ Client installed in your local machine.